 The volume of phishing emails and false campaign emails targeting remote workers have significantly increased during this Covid-19 crisis.
 Hackers aim at getting login credentials to SaaS platforms, emails, and VPNs through phishing campaigns.

-Covid-19 was abruptly announced as a global pandemic, giving companies a very short period to strategize on their adjustment plans.
+Covid-19 was abruptly announced as a global pandemic, giving companies a concise period to strategize their adjustment plans.
 As a result, the rush to change from a mostly office-based workforce to a remote workforce might have seen security awareness training for employees put on a back burner.

 However, the situation does not seem to be getting any better, with China experiencing the second wave of the virus.
-This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees bound to immensely increasing.
-It’s, therefore, essential to ensure that awareness training is provided to the remote workforce as soon as possible.
+This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees are bound to increase.
+Therefore, it’s essential to ensure that awareness training is provided to the remote workforce as soon as possible.

 Increasing COVID-19 Domain Registrations and Web-Based Attacks

 A comprehensive security awareness training for remote workers should also cover internet security as not all risks and threats will make it to the inbox.
-Hackers are evolving day-by-day and exploiting the new vulnerabilities being caused by the crisis.
-Phishing attacks used have a web-based component, and also, there are several malicious websites set-up by black-hats for drive-by malware downloads.
-Currently, most hackers use Novel Coronavirus and COVID-19 tricks to lure remote workers into downloading ransomware, malware, or to access their login credentials for whatever corporate that’s being targeted.
+Hackers are evolving day by day and exploiting the new vulnerabilities being caused by the crisis.
+Phishing attacks used have a web-based component, and also, there are several malicious websites set up by black-hats for drive-by malware downloads.
+Most hackers currently use Novel Coronavirus and COVID-19 tricks to lure remote workers into downloading ransomware, malware, or access their login credentials for whatever corporate that’s being targeted.

 It’s essential to raise awareness of the risk of using BYOD’s for corporate activities.
-There should be a limitation on what can be used to access the company’s website, standard security configuration for all BYOD’s within company infrastructure to be adhered to and a list of websites than employees can access while using office devices.
-Above all, there should be a security team in charge of identifying and blocking access to known malicious websites that are commonly exploited by hackers for fraud, distribution of malware, or phishing activities.
+There should be a limitation on what can be used to access the company’s website, standard security configuration for all BYOD’s within company infrastructure to be adhered to, and a list of websites that employees can access while using office devices.
+Above all, a security team should be in charge of identifying and blocking access to known malicious websites that hackers commonly exploit for fraud, distribution of malware, or phishing activities.

 Shadow IT is a Major Vulnerability

-Unauthorized software’s loaded onto corporate-issued devices carries a risk of malware infection and consequently increases attack-surface that can be easily exploited by hackers.
+Unauthorized software’s loaded onto corporate-issued devices carries a risk of malware infection and consequently increases attack-surface that hackers can easily exploit.
 IT teams have limited access and visibility into the unauthorized software.
 They cannot determine whether it’s running on the latest version and whether it has been patched against known vulnerabilities or not.

-COVID-19 crisis has seen a majority of organizations turn to teleconference platforms to communicate with employees, partners, and other stakeholders.
+COVID-19 crisis has seen most organizations turn to teleconference platforms to communicate with employees, partners, and other stakeholders.
 One of the most common teleconferencing platforms used by most organizations is Zoom.
-Research by some experts has shown that there are some malicious installs of the genuine Zoom software but with malware bundled in it.
+Research by some experts has shown some malicious installs of the genuine Zoom software but with malware bundled in it.
 Other installers have also been identified that install Remote Access Trojans, Coinminers, and adware that can be damaging.